ts2python Documentation¶

 In order to achieve full conformity with most type-checkers, it is advisable

-to use compatibility level 3.11 and also add the -a toplevel
+to use compatibility level 3.11 and also add the -a toplevel switch

 to always turn anonymous TypeScript-interfaces into top-level classes, rather

-pylance emit an error-message.
+emit an error-message.

 With compatibility-level 3.11 and above, the generated code does not need to use ts2python’s “typeddict_shim”-compatibility layer, any more.
 This greatly simplifies the import-block at the beginning of the generated code and eliminates one of two dependencies of the generated code on the ts2python-package.